 What is the EXACT Function?

-The EXACT Function is categorized under TEXT functions.
-The function helps to test if two or more than two supplied text strings or values are exactly equal and if so, returns TRUE.
+The EXACT Function is categorized under Excel TEXT functions.
+The function helps to test if two or more than two supplied text strings or values are exactly equal and, if so, returns TRUE.
 Otherwise, it returns FALSE.
 The EXACT function is case-sensitive.

-In financial analysis, we often need to compare two values while analyzing data and the EXACT function helps us to do the comparison.
+In financial analysis, we often need to compare two values when analyzing data.
+The EXACT function helps us to do the comparison.
 Also, it can be useful when we share our worksheet with others and want them to input data in a specific format.

 =EXACT(text1, text2, …)

-- Text1 (required argument) – It is the first string which we wish to join.
-It can be two text strings, numbers or logical value.
+- Text1 (required argument) – This is the first string which we wish to join.
+It can be two text strings, numbers, or logical value.

-- Text2 (required argument) – It is the second text string.
+- Text2 (required argument) – This is the second text string.

 The EXACT function returns TRUE if the two strings are the same.
 The EXACT function returns FALSE if the two strings are different.